British Columbia Home Flipping Tax

 Completing the presale contract does not reset the clock for the Home Flipping Tax.

-If the presale contract is assigned within two years of the date it was entered into, the Home Flipping Tax will apply.
+If the presale contract is assigned within two years of the date it was entered, the Home Flipping Tax will apply.

 In other words, for the two-year window in the Home Flipping Tax, the relevant starting date is when the person acquired their right in the unit.